March 16, 2026

 • Altra's one true hiking shoe

-Many hikers love Altra, even though the brand has never made a true hiking shoe—until releasing the Olympus 5 Hike GTX in 2022.
-Altra's first hiking shoe features the brand's signature combination of balanced cushioning/zero drop, gender-specific fits, and wide toe boxes—a good fit for hikers with wide feet.
+Altra's first hiking shoe features the brand's signature combination of balanced cushioning/zero drop, gender-specific fits, and Footshape fit—a wide fit with a wide toe box.
 Newly updated for 2025, the Olympus 6 HIKE features a stiffer, sturdier build than the Altra Lone Peak trail running shoe, waterproof and breathable GORE-TEX, and Vibram outsoles for premium traction on both dry and wet trails.
-On top of those hike-friendly features, the Olympus 5 HIke also features max cushion, which adds comfort and makes Altra's zero drop less severe.
-That makes this Altra one of the best hiking shoes for wide feet.
+On top of those hike-friendly features, the Olympus 6 HIke also features max cushion, which adds comfort and makes Altra's zero drop less severe.
+Altra may have the widest fit on the market, and the Olympus 6 Hike is its signature hiking shoe.

 Men's Altra Olympus 6 Hike Low GTX